TDR Capital: History

 TDR Capital was co-founded in 2002 by Manjit Dale, Stephen Robertson, and Tudor Capital.
 It is located on Bentinck Street in Marylebone, central London.

 In 2006, it was a large shareholder of the Gondola Group, which owned PizzaExpress.

 In September 2013, TDR acquired the David Lloyd Leisure fitness chain for £750 million.

 In 2014 they acquired 85% of the developers Keepmoat.
 The remaining 15% was acquired by Sun Capital Partners (UK).

 In March 2015, it negotiated to acquire LeasePlan.
 In October 2015, they acquired a stake in Euro Garages.

-As of 2015, it has over £4.8 billion (€6.8 billion) in committed capital.
+As of 2015, it had over £4.8 billion (€6.8 billion) in committed capital.

-In 2018 founded ilke homes.
-Volumetric house builder with a factory in Knaresborough.

-In June 2019, it purchased BCA Marketplace.
+In June 2019, it purchased BCA Marketplace, renaming it Constellation Automotive Group in October 2020; Constellation holds six automotive related subsidiaries.

 In October 2020, it purchased Asda from Walmart for £6.8 billion, as part of a consortium with Zuber and Mohsin Issa, with whom it owns EG Group.

+In August 2022, TDR and brothers Mohsin and Zuber Issa, co-owners of petrol station operator EG Group and Asda acquired the 129 The Co-operative Group's petrol court stations for a sum of £600 million.

+In February 2023, TDR acquired a 3.1% stake in Vertu Motors.

+In August 2023, TDR invested £50 million into Popeyes UK, the fast-food chain founded in New Orleans.
+In the same month, TDR, through its subsidiary Arrow Global, gained full control of real estate finance provider Maslow Capital, which in addition to their significant minor stake, acquired the remaining shares in Maslow.

+In November 2023, TDR increased its stake in Vertu Motors from 3.1% to 4.1% purchasing additional shares from the newly released tranche of shares.

+In January 2024, TDR increased its stake in Popeyes UK, taking over a majority stake with Ring International Holdings remaining as a minority stakeholder.

+in February 2024, TDR and Andy Bond announced that they would acquire a majority stake in the pet chain Jollyes.